openssl/openssl/doc/designs/quic-design/record-layer.md

                       const char **longstr);

     /*
-     * Set new options or modify ones that were originaly specified in the
+     * Set new options or modify ones that were originally specified in the
      * new_record_layer call.
      */
     int (*set_options)(OSSL_RECORD_LAYER *rl, const OSSL_PARAM *options);